Use Order Summaries to Manage Orders

-Now, let’s not confuse this “order summary” with the snapshot of order details—products, prices, taxes, and fees—that typically accompanies an order receipt.
+Now, let’s not confuse this “order summary” with the snapshot of order details—products, prices, taxes, and fees—that typically accompanies an order receipt or invoice.
 That other type of order summary is only the tip of the information iceberg.

 The order summary in Salesforce Order Management is much more than a simple rehash of order information.
 It’s a data object that consolidates all order information—from order capture through fulfillment, payment collection, shipping, delivery, and service—and displays it in a single view.

 - Who placed the order and when was it submitted?